 To read more from Page 1, check out this recent CCE blog post.

-The STS Summit is the highlight of the year, and it is on the basis of the Summit that many girls keep returning to the monthly events.
-It gives a chance for the girls to spend an entire day bonding with other girls from their school and the surrounding area, in addition to learning new skills and talents in workshops and sharing their experiences and challenges of middle school.
+The Sibling to Sibling Summit is the highlight of the year, and it is on the basis of the Summit that many teens keep returning to the monthly events.
+It gives a chance for the teens to spend an entire day bonding with other teens from the local community, in addition to learning new skills and talents in workshops and sharing their experiences and challenges of middle school.

 Special Olympics Club